-- remain untenced ONLY if the 5H:1V or 6H:1V slope is carried not less than two (2) feet below the lower of the control elevation or the normal water elevation. - 3.
+- 2. Ponds graded at 5H:1V or 6H:1V may be deeper than shown above and remain unfenced ONLY if the 5H:1V or 6H:1V slope is carried not less than two (2) feet below the lower of the control elevation or the normal water elevation. - 3.
 All required fencing shall be of a decorative type and shall be in keeping with the required buffer treatments, character, and/or architecture of the project. - 4.
 Ponds shall be configured in a curvilinear manner to create more of a natural looking feature.
 Ponds constructed on slopes will be evaluated on a case-by-case basis. - 5.
 The minimum bottom width and/or length of any pond shall be four feet. - 6.
 All ponds shall have a minimum one foot of freeboard to the design high water resulting from the design storm. - b.
 The minimum requirements for maintenance berms are as follows: - 1.
 Ponds with fencing: Ten feet around pond perimeter inside the fence.
 Maximum side slope no greater than 10H:1V. - 2.
 Ponds without fencing: Five feet around pond perimeter. - 3.
 Maximum side slope no greater than 5H:1V. - 6.
 Road underdrains